Furnishing Your Apartment

 By Erin Kandel

-I never thought I’d miss my college dorm room furniture until, staring into the barren, white-walled expanse of my first apartment, I truly realized that it was gone.
-Overwhelmed by the emptiness of it all (well, all three rooms of it), I had a sudden distorted nostalgia for all those university-issued fixtures: Blonde-wood dressers and their perpetually dislocating drawers.
-An unyielding loveseat with a penchant for inducing back spasms.
+university-issued fixtures: Blonde-wood dressers and their perpetually dislocating drawers.
+An unyielding love seat with a penchant for inducing back spasms.
 My twin-sized plastic mattress that buckled under the weight of even the tamest sex act.
-Not that I actually liked these furnishings—or the Soviet-era design sense that they evoked—but faced with the prospect of buying everything from scratch, they seemed, well, homey.
+It's not that I actually liked these furnishings (or the Soviet-era design sense they evoked).
+But faced with the prospect of buying everything from scratch, they seemed, well, homey.

 Before You Buy